 For example, Larry came across an infographic he thought was particularly interesting and tweeted it, as you can see in the figure above.
 He then used Twitter Analytics to evaluate the performance of that tweet from an engagement perspective, only to discover that the tweet had an engagement rate of 8% – significantly higher than his average engagement rate.
 As a result of this free experiment, Larry went on to produce a write-up of the infographic for his column at Inc., a post that performed extraordinarily well.

-Learn more about this technique and other ways you can use the power of data to refine your social media marketing strategies in Larry’s post about how to use Twitter Analytics like a pro.
+Learn more about this technique and other ways you can use the power of data to refine your social media marketing strategies in Larry’s post about how to use Twitter Analytics like a pro, and check out this post about content advertising to learn more about promoting content via paid social and PPC.

 Just as the placement of AdWords and Bing Ads advertisements on the SERP relies heavily on Quality Score, the prominence of your social ads is greatly dependent on a similar metric.
 For Facebook advertisers, this metric is known as Relevance Score, and for Twitter advertisers, it’s known as Quality Adjusted Bids.